alackles/CMSC-150-WT-23/_pages/quizzes/quiz4.md

 <details><summary>Answer</summary>

-See [this chapter](https://greenteapress.com/thinkjava7/html/chapter-07.html#sec89) of your book.
+See <a href="https://greenteapress.com/thinkjava7/html/chapter-07.html#sec89">this chapter</a> of your book.

 </details>